MiGFlug: Aircraft flown in the past

 Jets offered from Ramenskoye Airbase near Moscow in Russia from 2004-2006 included MiG-23, MiG-25, MiG-29 and the Su-27.
 Through a cooperation with Thunder City in Cape Town, South Africa, MiGFlug offered English Electric Lightning and Blackburn Buccaneer flights.
 MiGFlug also organized T-38 supersonic flights in the US for Galileo/ProSieben.
 From 2006-2009, MiGflug offered Mikoyan MiG-31 Foxhound flights and from 2006-2017 Mikoyan MiG-29 Fulcrum flights from Sokol Airbase, in Nizhny Novgorod.

 Spacecraft and zero gravity

 Weightless flight offers include the Ilyushin Il-76 from Star City (Zvyozdny gorodok) near Moscow and a Boeing 727 in the United States, through a cooperation agreement with the Zero Gravity Corporation.
 MiGFlug also had an arrangement to offer future sub-orbital spaceflights in the XCOR Lynx; Xcor filed for Chapter 7 bankruptcy in 2017.

 Planned future flights

-According to monthly German aerobatic magazine FliegerRevue, MiGFlug plans to offer stratosphere flights, or so-called "Edge of Space" flights, in both MiG-21 and MiG-23 aircraft to replace the MiG-29, which has no longer been available since late 2017.
+According to monthly German aerobatic magazine FliegerRevue, MiGFlug plans to offer stratosphere flights, or so-called "Edge of Space" flights once again, in both MiG-21 and MiG-23 aircraft to replace the MiG-29, which has no longer been available since late 2017.

-Cancellation of Russian flight offers due to War in Ukraine

-After the 2022 Russian invasion of Ukraine, MiGFlug announced to stop all remaining offers in Russia and spend any recent profits made by Russian flights to help Ukraine.